apollo008/orchid-fst/README.md

 ## 1. Project Overview

 This project Orchid-Fst  implements a fast text string dictionary search data structure:  Finite state transducer , which is short for FST in  C++ language.
-Orchid-FST requires C++11 support and currently supports compilation and running on UNIX-like systems.
+Orchid-FST requires C++11 support (It is best to compile with GCC 7 or higher) and currently supports compilation and running on UNIX-like systems.

 Fst data structure has been widely used in open source search engine: Elasticsearch and Lucene core source.
 It is so fast for search text string, it can be understand as a key-value map or set data structure.
 The query time complexity on the FST data structure is O(n), where n is the length of the actual text string with the query, independent of the size of the massive text data set.
 This is a very important and huge advantage.